 This 100-hour teacher training is for people who want to master mindfulness and lovingkindness meditation.
 This is for you if you want to become a meditation teacher or for business people, doctors, yoga teachers, coaches, therapists and other professionals who seek to skillfully and knowledgeably integrate meditation teaching into their work.

-All students who pass this training will receive a certificate for Teaching Mindfulness and Lovingkindness Meditation from the Nalanda Institute for Contemplative Science, The Path, and Pure Yoga.
-This program is also compliant with Yoga Alliance and will be taught by Megan Mook, Scott Tusa, and Pooja Amy Shah, MD (bios below).
+All students who pass this training will receive a certificate for Teaching Mindfulness and Lovingkindness Meditation from the Nalanda Institute for Contemplative Science and The Path.
+The program will be taught by Megan Mook, Scott Tusa, and Pooja Amy Shah, MD (bios below).

 If you meditate now and want to go deeper on your practice..